dsa-ntc/peninsuladsa-ntc.github.io/_pages/political-reading.md

 <br>
 * September 16 — _Chapters 1-4_, [Blackshirts & Reds: Rational Fascism and the Defeat of Communism](https://www.michael-parenti.org/book-blackshirts-and-reds) by Michael Parenti
 * September 30 — _Chapters 5-9_, [Blackshirts & Reds: Rational Fascism and the Defeat of Communism](https://www.michael-parenti.org/book-blackshirts-and-reds) by Michael Parenti
+* October 14 — _Chapters 0-5_ [Abolish Silicon Valley: How to Liberate Technology from Capitalism](https://abolishsiliconvalley.com/) by Wendy Liu
+* October 28 — _Chapters 6-10_ [Abolish Silicon Valley: How to Liberate Technology from Capitalism](https://abolishsiliconvalley.com/) by Wendy Liu
-* October 14, 28 & November 11 — [Abolish Silicon Valley: How to Liberate Technology from Capitalism](https://abolishsiliconvalley.com/) by Wendy Liu
+* November 11 — _Chapters 11-12_ and special guest!
+[Abolish Silicon Valley: How to Liberate Technology from Capitalism](https://abolishsiliconvalley.com/) by Wendy Liu

 [Fireside Books & More](https://firesiderwc.com/), 2421 Broadway, Redwood City (by Caltrain station)
 <br>